Civil and Environmental Engineering Department

 Students must complete all residency, curriculum, unit, GPA, and culminating experience requirements as outlined in the Graduation Requirements section of the Graduate Policies and Procedures.

-Eligible primary and secondary areas of emphasis civil engineering areas are:
+Eligible primary and secondary areas of specialization in civil engineering areas are:

 - Environmental Engineering